The 3 Best Ways to Scan and Digitize Old Photos

-No matter how you choose to digitize old photos, the end result will be more space in your home, memories that are safe from harm, and a sense of relief.
+No matter how you choose to digitize photos, the end result will be more space in your home, memories that are safe from harm, and a sense of relief.
 Now that you have all of these fantastic digital images, your options are endless.

-You can send copies of your photos to family and friends, create a slideshow for your next family event, and share any great awkward photos online for instant likes and comments.
-Or, if you really want to show them off, consider creating a digital photo book that you can display without risking damage to precious originals.
+You can send copies of your photos to family and friends, create a slideshow for your next family event, and/or share any great awkward photos online for instant likes and comments.
+Or, if you really want to show them off, consider creating a digital photo book that you can display without risking damage to those precious originals.